 Debbie Sorensen, PhD, Co-host

-Debbie is a psychologist in private practice in Denver, Colorado with a bachelor’s degree in Psychology and Anthropology from the University of Colorado, Boulder, and a Ph.D. in Psychology from Harvard University.
-In addition to private practice, Debbie works part-time as a clinical research psychologist at the Rocky Mountain Regional VA Medical Center and is a nationally-recognized VA trainer in Acceptance and Commitment Therapy (ACT).
-She loves living in Colorado, her home state, her husband, two daughters, and dog.
-When she’s not busy working or podcasting, she enjoys reading fiction, cooking, travel, and getting outdoors in the beautiful Rocky Mountains!
+Debbie (she/her) is a clinical psychologist in private practice in Denver, Colorado with a bachelor’s degree in Psychology and Anthropology from the University of Colorado, Boulder, and a Ph.D. in Psychology from Harvard University.
+She is author of the upcoming book ACT for Burnout: Recharge, Reconnect, and Transform Burnout with Acceptance and Commitment Therapy, and co-author of ACT Daily Journal: Get Unstuck and Live Fully with Acceptance and Commitment Therapy.
+She loves living in Colorado, her home state, with her husband, two daughters, and dog.
+When she’s not busy working or podcasting, she enjoys reading fiction, cooking, traveling, and getting outdoors in the beautiful Rocky Mountains!
 You can learn more about Debbie, read her blog, and find out about upcoming presentations and training events at her webpage, drdebbiesorensen.com.

 Diana is a clinical psychologist and co-author of ACT Daily Journal: Get unstuck and live fully with Acceptance and Commitment Therapy.
 Through her online teachings, executive coaching, clinical supervision, and private therapy practice Diana encourages clients to build psychological flexibility so that they can live more meaningful and fulfilling lives.
 Diana has a knack for unpacking complex, science-based concepts and making them applicable to daily life in work, parenting, relationships and health.
 She completed her undergraduate work at UC Santa Barbara, majoring in Biopsychology, followed by a Ph.D. in Clinical Psychology at CU Boulder where she researched mindfulness and acceptance based approaches for eating disorders.
 Diana practices what she preaches as a mom of two, homesteader, and yoga teacher.
 Learn more about her latest offerings here and get more at drdianahill.com.
 Also follow her on Instagram, Facebook, and Twitter to get tools to build psychological flexibility into your daily life.